-8.3.3.4.
-Quantification of fluorocarbons emissions
+8.3.4.2 Quantification of fluorocarbons emissions

 Refrigerant fluids have a direct environmental impact, primarily due to the use of hydrofluorocarbons (HFCs), a class of synthetic gases that replaced hydrochlorofluorocarbons (HCFCs).
 However, there is no standardized leakage measurement methods available; and refrigerant leakages are considered to be very low.
-For this reason, this recommended practices neglect the emissions arising from fluorocarbons..
+For this reason, this recommended practices neglect the emissions arising from fluorocarbons.

 On the other side, refrigerant emissions shall be included in the life cycle inventory as elementary flows pertaining to the maintenance and consumables area, as explained in section 8.3.6.